herr-gurka/musikquiz/README.md

 # Musikquiz

 A music quiz application built with Next.js and deployed on Vercel.

-Test deployment - please ignore.